|

 ability

-to learn, to choose, and to build.
+to learn, to build, and to choose.

 Human Ability to Learn